124938/learning-sqoop/_6_export/_6_4_upsert/README.md

 +-----------------------+---------+
 7 rows in set (0.00 sec)
 ~~~

-### Usage of --update-key & --update-mode as allowinsert

 * **Export orders_daily_revenue table from HDFS to RDBMS (Using allowinsert update mode)**